jautschbach/nbotools/README.md

 ## Features

-The script provides the following functionalities via an interactive menu:
+The script provides the following functionality via an interactive menu:

-* `Get Transformed Orbital Energies`: Computes energies such as AOMO energies.
+* `Transform Orbital Energies`: Computes energies such as AOMO energies.
-* `Get Orbital Transformation`: Performs transformations like AOMO.
+* `Orbital Transformations`: Performs transformations like AOMO.
-* `Get Operator Matrices`: Retrieves matrices, such as the Fock matrix in the AO basis (if available).
+* `Operator Matrices`: Retrieves matrices, such as the Fock matrix in the AO basis (if available).
 * `Orbitals in PNAO Basis`: Computes orbitals in the PNAO basis (e.g., PNAOMO).
 * `Energies in PNAO Basis`: Calculates orbital energies in the PNAO basis (e.g., PNAOMO energy).
 * `Localize Orbitals`: Performs Pipek-Mezey orbital localization.
-* `Perform Bond Order Analysis`: Bond order analysis based on NBO data.
+* `Bond Order Analysis`: Bond order analysis based on NBO data.
 * `Generalized Eigenvalue Equation Solver`: Solves generalized eigenvalue equations.
-0. **Exit**: Terminates the program.
+0. `Exit`: Terminates the program.

-*AOPNAO Matrix Options:* When processing the NBO files, the script offers two options for handling the AOPNAO matrix:
+*AOPNAO Matrix Options:* When processing the NBO files, NBOTools offers two options for handling the AOPNAO matrix:

 1. Use the NBO-generated AOPNAO (PNAOs in AO basis).
-2. Recalculate AOPNAO from AONAO.
+2. Reconstruct AOPNAO from AONAO.
 SPNAO (Overlap matrix in the PNAO basis) will also be recalculated, which may slightly differ from NBO-generated AOPNAO/SPNAO.

-A standalone script `nao2pnao.py` is provided if one wishes to visualize the regenerated PNAOs.
+A standalone script `nao2pnao.py` is provided if one wishes to visualize the reconstructed PNAOs.

 ### Additional Features

-- `Orthogonality Tests`: Checks the orthogonality of computed orbitals.
+- `Orthogonality Tests`: Checks the orthogonality of calculated orbitals.
 - `Energy Difference Checks`: Analyzes energy differences for validation.

-- **Open Shell Support**: The script supports data files containing separate alpha/beta spin data (e.g., from spin-unrestricted DFT calculations).
+NBOTools supports data sets containing separate alpha/beta spin data (e.g., from spin-unrestricted DFT calculations).

 ## Usage